LewisBurg/Jammming/README.md

 ## Jammming Spotify Playlist creator

-This project allows you to access the spotify databases using their API, it will let you login in to your spotify and search artist/albums/songs to create playlists, then you can submit these playlist to your spotify acount to use.
+This project allows you to access the spotify databases using their API, it will let you login in to your spotify and search artist/albums/songs to create playlists, then you can submit these playlist to your spotify account to use.

 ## Available Scripts